-For rural area residents, the healthcare options can be limited.
-But if you take a closer look, you’ll find that northeastern rural health clinics offer an appealing alternative to traditional hospital-based healthcare.
+For residents of rural areas, healthcare options can be limited.
+However, upon closer examination, you’ll discover that northeastern rural health clinics provide an appealing alternative to traditional hospital-based healthcare.
 Let’s explore the benefits of rural health clinics and why they could be your best choice for healthcare.

-I recently went to one in our area and have been pleasantly surprised and grateful I didn’t need to take a long drive for a yearly physical.
+I recently went to one in our area and have been pleasantly surprised and grateful that I didn’t need to take a long drive for my yearly physical.

 What Are Rural Health Clinics?